x1ptadkm/WEB201c/README.md

 - Web site structure.
 - Demonstrate the ability to design and implement a responsive site for three platforms.
 - The way a web page is presented in browsers.

+2) Able to (ABET k)
+- Add interacitivity to web pages with Javascript
+- Apply responsive design to enable page to be viewed by various devices
+- Describe the basics of Cascading Style Sheets (CSS3)
+- Use the Document Object Model (DOM) to modify pages

+3) Others: (ABET i)
+- Improve study skills (academic reading, information searching, ...)